bcap/Linux/README.md

 Commands:

 * `make shell` will start a container if there is none and log into it.
-Subsequent calls to `make shell` will log you back to the same container
+Subsequent calls to `make shell` will log you back to the same container.
+Use `make clean-shell` to always log to a fresh container.

-* `make clean` will remove the container.
-The next call to `make shell` will start a fresh container
+* `make clean` will stop the container (if running), remove the container and image.
+This will not remove build caches though

+* `make clean-shell` will always log into a fresh container.
+It is the combination of the `clean` and `shell` targets